RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/EQUIVALENCE_PRINCIPLE_EQUIVALENT.md

 - Measurement (non-unitary evolution)

 **M-W Insight**:
-> Your StudentT(ν=0.8) prior is THE KEY!
+> Our StudentT(ν=0.8) prior is THE KEY!
 Heavy tails allow manifold to accommodate discontinuities that appear in BOTH GR (singularities) and QM (collapse).

 **MW Principle**:
 > **"Discontinuities in gravity (singularities) and quantum mechanics (collapse) are unified as topology changes on a manifold with heavy-tailed probability."**